-She's "optimistic" that elementary schools will be able to physically reopen sooner, at some point in the fall, given the growing evidence around children being lower risk for contracting and spreading COVID-19.
+She's "optimistic" that elementary schools will be able to physically reopen sooner, at some point in the fall, citing the growing evidence that children are at lower risk for contracting and spreading COVID-19.
 But she supports committing to a set time period for distance learning so that teachers, students and families can focus.

-Worried about how the shutdown has impacted students' mental health, she wants the district to prioritize bringing students to campus in person for safe social interaction and engagement in small groups.
+Worried about how the shutdown has impacted students' mental health, she wants the district to prioritize students' return to campus in person for safe social interaction and engagement in small groups.

-DiBrienza began her career as an elementary-school teacher and eventually administrator in the New York City public school system.
+DiBrienza began her career as an elementary school teacher and eventually worked as an administrator in the New York City public school system.
 After moving to the Bay Area, she worked as an education consultant to school districts across the country.